Lejre: Attractions

 Lejre Municipality is home to the Land of legends (Sagnlandet Lejre), a center for experimental archaeology and education, which includes reconstructions and recreations from different periods of Denmark's history— from pre-history to the Viking Age.
 The centerpiece of the facility is an Iron Age village reconstruction, complete with sacrificial bog.
 The center is open to the public.

 Ledreborg, a palatial Baroque mansion, also lies in the vicinity.

 Lejre Stadion, an association football stadium built in 1989.

+Transport

+Lejre is served by Lejre railway station located on the railway line between Roskilde and Holbæk.